-No assurance is or can be given by the Group or the Dealers to investors that any projects or uses the subject of, or related to, any Eligible Sustainable Projects will comply with any taxonomy established under the EU Taxonomy Regulation or otherwise meet any or all investor expectations regarding such "green", "sustainable", "social" or other equivalently-labelled performance objectives or that any adverse environmental, social and/or other impacts will not occur during the implementation of any projects or uses the subject of, or related to, any Eligible Sustainable Projects.
-In addition, no assurance can be given by the Group, the Dealers or any other person to investors that any Securities will comply with any future standards or requirements regarding any "green", "social", "sustainable" or other equivalently-labelled performance objectives and, accordingly, the status of any Securities as being "green", "social" or "sustainable" (or equivalent) could be withdrawn at any time.
+No assurance is or can be given by the Group or the Dealers or any of their affiliates to investors that any projects or uses the subject of, or related to, any Eligible Sustainable Projects will comply with any taxonomy established under the EU Taxonomy Regulation or otherwise meet any or all investor expectations regarding such

+"green", "sustainable", "social" or other equivalently-labelled performance objectives or that any adverse environmental, social and/or other impacts will not occur during the implementation of any projects or uses the subject of, or related to, any Eligible Sustainable Projects.
+In addition, no assurance can be given by the Group, the Dealers or any of their affiliates or any other person to investors that any Securities will be eligible for designation as a "European green bond" or "EuGB" under the EU Green Bond Regulation or will comply with any future standards or requirements regarding any "green", "social", "sustainable" or other equivalently-labelled performance objectives and, accordingly, any designation of any Securities as "European green bonds" or "EuGB" under the EU Green Bond Regulation, or the status of any Securities as being "green", "social" or "sustainable" (or equivalent) could be withdrawn at any time.